-Just before the holidays, VMware released an interesting press release based on a survey they did entitled VMware Survey Shows Improving Application Availability and Data Protection are Among the Top Benefits of Virtualization for SMBs (note: a link to the actual survey is embedded in the press release.)
-The major points of the survey were
+Just before the holidays, VMware released an interesting press release based on a survey they did entitled VMware Survey Shows Improving Application Availability and Data Protection are Among the Top Benefits of Virtualization for SMBs.
+The major points of the survey were:

 - The top IT initiatives for 2010 are improving security (61%), data backup & protection (52%), maintaining current infrastructure (42%), reducing energy use (39%), and business continuity & disaster recovery (39%).

 - The top business goals for 2010 are retaining key employees (81%), controlling costs (81%), finding new customers (79%), retaining current customers (77%), and increasing productivity (77%).

 - 33% of SMBs have had an IT systems outage within the past two years and 21% has lost critical business data as a result of an accident or disaster.
 Of those, 62% have lost sales or customers as a result.

 - 47% of SMBs have a business continuity plan that has been updated in the past two years, or have a detailed data backup and retention policy – even though retaining current customers was ranked as a highly important business goal by 77%.

 - The areas in which the most SMBs who implemented virtualization reported significant improvements were time spent on routine IT administrative tasks (73%), application availability (71%), ability to respond to changing business needs (68%), backup and data protection (67%), business continuity preparedness (67%), and company profitability and growth rate (67%).

 From the perspective of backup and recovery, what do all the numbers mean?